Listed, by author or editor...

 Fans in the know pick their favourite "overlooked, underappreciated and forgotten mystery novels."
 A great little read, edited by the Drood Review's own Jim Huang, it nabbed the Agatha, Anthony and Macavity awards for best mystery reference novel of 2002.

-An indispensable bibliography listing almost every English-language mystery ever written, A Bibliography Of Crime Fiction, 1749-1975 has become a touchstone of the mystery genre.
+An indispensable bibliography listing almost every English-language mystery ever written, his original edition, A Bibliography Of Crime Fiction, 1749-1975 (1979) instantly became a touchstone of the mystery genre.
 Mr. Hubin had (and may still have-who knows) the largest collection of mystery literature (25,000+ volumes) still in private hands.
-Commonly referred to as just "Hubin's", there have been periodic updates with the latest, Crime Fiction IV: A Comprehensive Bibliography 1749-2000, Vol. 4, just released, in print and on CD-ROM, by Locus Press.
+Commonly referred to as just "Hubin's", there have been periodic updates with the latest, a revised edition of Vol. 4, updated to 2010, purportedly the final CD edition, was released in 2015 on CD-ROM, by Locus Press.
 There are links by author, book, story, pseudonym, by co-author, contents, chronology, and even by movies based on the author's books, and works about the author.
-The CD-ROM lists for $49.95, while t print edition clocks in at about $400.
+The CD-ROM lists for a mere $49.95, while the original print edition clocked in somewhere around $400 or so back at the dawn of time.
 Do the math.
-For additional information and to order, head to Locus Online.
-Oh, and as of December 1999, this site has been in the slow-but-steady process of being Hubin-ized.
+For additional information and to order, head to Locus.
+Oh, and almost since we started, this site has been in the slow-but-steady process of being Hubin-ized.
 For your protection, of course.

 Mystery writers turn on each other, each paying tribute to their favourite fictional detectives, including many private eyes. and thus we het Bill Pronzini on Ssharon McCone, Julian Symons on Sam Spade, Paula Gosling on Rex Stout, Frederick Nolan on Spenser, John Williams on Toussaint Marcus Moore, Loren D. Estleman on Philip Marlowe and so forth.
 A real hoot, occasionally enlightening and often heartfelt, although it's marred by a few omissions -- Nick and Nora Charles?
 No Mike Hammer? -- that knock it down a notch from essential.
 But still, a fun read.